varsshhaa/Rhythmify/README.md

 # Rhythmify
-I created a music app using Html, Css and Javascript
+I created a music app using Html, Css and Javascript.